TheBukharian/Weather-app/README.md

 # Weather-app
-Be informed of the weather by this application written in #Kotlin
+Be informed of the weather in this application written in #Kotlin